solccp/zzpolycalc/README.md

 Options:
-    -a                Specifies that the input file contains an adjacency matrix instead of XYZ format -c number         Changes cache status printing at verbose mode to every {number} million steps -m number         Sets the maximum {number} of structures in the cache database -p                Prints intermediate bond-level structures
+    -a                Specifies that the input file contains an adjacency matrix instead of XYZ format -c number         Changes cache status printing at verbose mode to every {number} million steps -f number         Sets the frequency of cache writes at {number} of million of structures.
+Requires -w -m number         Sets the maximum {number} of structures in the cache database -p                Prints intermediate bond-level structures
     -Q                Prints the ZZ polynomial in XML format